Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Neural network-based characterization of water storage

 \subsection{Neural networks}

-We generated 15,000 training and 3,000 validation samples using fifth-order polynomials and the source wavelet (\ref{eq:1stderiv}) with the DG solver.
-The values for the model input $\boldsymbol{m}$ were independently drawn from the propability distributions described in Sections \ref{sec:prob} and \ref{sec:params} and used as inputs to the forward model $\mathcal{A}$ (see Eq. (\ref{eq:obf})).
-The inviscid material model-based element size criterion is approximately 1.9 elements per shortest wavelength for the samples in the validation dataset and 2.0 for training dataset samples.
+We generated three distinct datasets for the neural network model: a training set consisting of 15,000 samples and a validation set of 3,000 samples.
+The training and validation datasets were created using fifth-order polynomials and the source wavelet (\ref{eq:1stderiv}) with the DG solver described in Section \ref{sec:dg}, which also details the mesh construction and numerical discretization.
+The values for the model input $\boldsymbol{m}$ were independently drawn from the probability distributions described in Sections \ref{sec:prob} and \ref{sec:params} and used as inputs to the forward model $\mathcal{A}$ (see Eq. (\ref{eq:obf})).
+In addition to training and validation datasets, a separate test dataset comprising both synthetic and field measurement data was employed to evaluate the final performance of the neural network.
+This test dataset is described in detail in Section \ref{sec:predictions}.

 A fully connected neural network was employed in this study to determine the water volume using seismic data.
-By training on data with randomized model parameters $\boldsymbol{m}$ (see Eq. (\ref{eq:obf})), the network learns to focus on the relevant seismic signatures of water volume while marginalizing the influence of less significant factors.
-We down-sample the synthetic data to a sampling frequency of 4 kHz, then generate five copies of the clean training and validation datasets, each corrupted with Gaussian noise according to the noise model in (\ref{eq:noisemodel}).
+By training on data with randomized model parameters $\boldsymbol{m}$ (see Eq. (\ref{eq:obsm})), the network learns to focus on the relevant seismic signatures of water volume while marginalizing the influence of less significant factors.
+We down-sample the synthetic data to a sampling frequency of 4 kHz, then generate five copies of the clean training and validation datasets, each corrupted with Gaussian noise according to (\ref{eq:noisemodel}).
+This augmentation increases the size of both the training and validation datasets by a factor of five, which supports better generalization and robustness to measurement noise.
 The noise corrupted time domain data are transformed to the frequency domain according to model (\ref{eq:obf}) and denoted as $\hat{X}_\textrm{noised}$ in the following.
-The real and imaginary components of $\hat{X}_\textrm{noised}$ are used as inputs to the network.
-We select $N_f=21$ frequencies between 30 to 90 Hz, see Fig. \ref{fig:sdata} as an example.
+For each sample, we construct four input matrices of size $N_r \times N_f$, containing the real and imaginary parts of the two velocity components.
+Here, $N_r = 56$ is the number of receivers and $N_f = 21$ is the number of frequencies in the usable-energy band of the data (31.4--88.6~Hz with $\Delta f \approx 2.86$~Hz), see Fig.~\ref{fig:sdata}.
+These four matrices are stacked and reshaped into a single feature vector.
+This yields an input size of {

+} where the factor of 2 at the end accounts for the separate real and imaginary parts.
+Because the first layer is fully connected, each neuron receives all 4704 features, enabling the model to jointly learn from all four input channels.
+The network produces a single scalar output representing the estimated water volume.